arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

         suffix = "" # ""
 ```

-Now that we have them split, lets find the parent, that's nothing new besides declaring `parent_full` that we're going to use in the next step
+Now that I have them split, lets find the `parent`(the key:value) -  that's nothing new besides declaring `parent_full` that we're going to use in the next step
 ```python
 if base_name in skeletal_hierarchy: # clavicle / spine3
     parent_base = skeletal_hierarchy[base_name] # clavicle / spine3
     parent_full = "" # declaration + resetting it to null
 ```

 Looking at the list, next one is the most important one - we have to re-attach `suffix` to the `parent`, that's why I've created `parent_full`.
-That's another part where I had a bug during the development.

-I had my *_l* or *_r* bones working, but `clavicle_l` and `leg_l` and their *_r* versions have parents, that have blank suffix, so normally, we'd look for *spine3_l* or *hips_l* and it doesn't exist,
+That's a place where I discovered another possible bug - I had my *_l* or *_r* bones working, but `clavicle_l` and `leg_l` and their *_r* versions have parents, that have blank suffix, so normally,
-that's why I've added an elif to check if the non-suffixed version exists in `bones`.
+it would look for *spine3_l* or *hips_l* and it doesn't exist, that's why I've added an elif to check if the non-suffixed version exists in `bones`.
 ```python
  if parent_base:
     if parent_base + suffix in bones: # spine3_l - false, spine2 - true